Amader Brikkho,

 Nature-based Solutions for Sustainable Livelihoods

-Our program facilitates the provision of alternative livelihood and strengthens ecosystem management of natural resources within agricultural landscapes and watersheds.
-Key activities include a nationwide tree planting movement, environmental stewardship, increasing market connectivity and developing entrepreneurial capacities.
-The envisaged organized market linkages from this project aims to significantly enable more economic growth among the local rural populations.
+Our social forestry program in Bangladesh facilitates the provision of alternative livelihoods and strengthens ecosystem management of natural resources within agricultural landscapes and watersheds.
+Key activities include a nationwide tree-planting movement, environmental stewardship, increasing market connectivity, and developing entrepreneurial capacities.
+The organized market linkages created by this project aim to enable significant economic growth among local rural populations.
+Community afforestation programs like this ensure long-term sustainability and strengthen local ecosystem resilience.

 Meeting Social Goals through Blue Carbon